rabbitstack/fibratus/docs/filters/operators.md

    $ fibratus run ps.modules in ('kernel32.dll')
    ```

-#### contains
+### contains, icontains

 `contains` operator checks whether a string field contains a sequence of characters.
-This operator works on both simple string values and lists of strings.
+This operator works on both simple string values and lists of strings. `icontains` is the case-insensitive variant of the `contains` operator.

 - **Examples**